Solid Colors and Their Explanations

 Black dogs should have dark eyes, inky black pigment from top to bottom!

-Blue is black with one copy of progressive greying (Gg).
+Blue is the recessive color to black.
 Blues will look black when they are born, but there is an "old breeders tale" that blue and silver puppies will have white hairs in between their toes, but that is not a blanket truth.

 Blue Poodles will fade at varying speeds and degree.
 The two blues included are siblings but have not faded to the same degree.
 Most will fade into their 5th and 6th birthdays, but there are also some who hold onto a very slight blue tint for years.